 I’ve also been and had acupuncture in the clinic down in the hull.
 The white coated doctor threw in some moxibustion.
 I haven’t a clue what it is and I couldn’t see either as I was lying on my back.
 But it seemed to involve a lot of heat and the burning of some herbs in a tube.

 A visit to the ghost city at Fengdu - sorry ‘shore excursion’.
 It’s a sweltering 100 degrees Fahrenheit and there are 600 steps no-one has told us about.
 The funicular isn’t working yet.
 The jostling Chinese laugh at the mad English lady and share their umbrellas.
 And the noise pursues us.
 All the guides have microphones which are set at full volume, so the temples are far from peaceful.
-Aptly, this is Chinese hell.
-They believe that every soul comes to this spot when the body is dead and is judged by the Lord of Hell at the top of the mountain.
+Aptly, this is Chinese Hell.
+The Chinese believe that every soul comes to this spot when the body is dead and is judged by the Lord of Hell at the top of the mountain.
+The city plays safe and combines the beliefs of Confucianism, Taoism and Buddhism.
 Some of the statues look much kindlier than others.
 Is that fair?
 There are also suitably gruesome tableaux of men being eviscerated or pushed off bridges with pitchforks (presumably this is a lesser punishment).

-There are views across the river to more sprawling tower blocks.
-We have travelled all day and we are still in Chongqing.
+There are views across the river to more sprawling tower blocks

 I eat dinner with a party of Americans, so I get my own back on the noise front.
 We are definitely the loudest table in the dining room.
 Chinese massage before bed.